 \subsubsection{Effect of the number of Transformer Encoder Layer}

 We evaluate the importance of global feature-level self-attention by changing the number of Transformer encoder layers.
 Table \ref{tab:trans} reports a detail comparison.
-Compare layer 0 and layer 2, we could observe that, without Transformer encoder layers, there is a significant MSE drop by 4.0 points.
+Comparing layer 0 and layer 2, we could observe that, without Transformer encoder layers, there is a significant MSE drop by 4.0 points.
 Moreover, the performance gradually improves with more Transformer encoder layers.
-Thus we conjecture that the Transformer encoder which use global scene reasoning is useful to perceive the different regional density in the whole image.
-Taking into account model complexity and counting accuracy, we adopt 4 Transformer Encoder layers in our proposed CTASNet.
+Thus we conjecture that the Transformer encoder which uses global scene reasoning is useful to perceive the different regional densities in the whole image.
+As shown in Table \ref{tab:trans}, the layer of 8 achieves the best results.
+However, compared with the layer of 4, the layer of 8 brings an increase of 31.4\% in parameters and 22.5\% in inference time.
+By adding the layer from 4 to 8, the improvement of MSE is 1.7\% on ShanghaiTech A. Taking into account model complexity and counting accuracy, we adopt 4 Transformer Encoder layers in our proposed CTASNet.

 In Figure \ref{fig:transnumber}, we visualize the prediction results of different Transformer encoder layers.
-Through comparing the results of encoder layer 0 and other encoder layer, one could be observed that the predictions with Transformer encoder layer have significantly different response intensities on different density regions.
-This verifies that Transformer encoder using global scene reasoning is effective to perceive the different regional density in the dense regions.
+By comparing the results of encoder layer 0 and other encoder layers, it could be observed that the predictions with the Transformer encoder layer have significantly different response intensities in different density regions.
+This verifies that the Transformer encoder using global scene reasoning is effective to perceive the different regional densities in the dense regions.